Fitness Nutrition: Our 5 best and 5 worst foods

 Do you already know about our high-quality protein products?
 When you work your body hard, it needs more protein.
 That makes it even more important to cover your increased needs with the proper fitness nutrition.

-Whether it’s a protein shake or a power protein muesli to power up your morning: we want to support your goals with our functional food products.
+Try a protein shake to power up your morning: we want to support your goals with our functional food products.
 Try them for yourself and find your new favorites.

 Poor Nutrition for Your Fitness Levels: The 5 Flop Foods

 Sweetened soft drinks are packed full of empty calories in the form of sugar.
 They offer no nutrients and give only a very short-term energy boost.
 The sugar passes quickly into your bloodstream, resulting in a rapid and unnatural increase in blood sugar.
 Your body responds by releasing insulin, causing your blood sugar level to drop rapidly again, which makes you feel weak and hungry.

 An insulin spike also inhibits fat burning.
 Your perfect fitness nutrition plan has no room for sugary drinks.
 Healthy alternatives: Go for unsweetened drinks like water and tea instead.

 2. Rapeseed Oil, Soybean Oil and Corn Oil

 Rapeseed oil and other industrially used oils were originally intended as fuel and lubricant and not for human consumption.
 They have been made suitable for consumption by way of special cultivation and chemical processing and are inexpensive to manufacture.

 The special structure of these bad fats leads to an increased risk of infection, especially after intense exercise.
 The consequences are longer regeneration periods and less physical resilience.

 Healthy alternatives: Supplement them with healthy alternatives like olive oil and coconut oil for your fitness diet These oils contain a better ratio of healthy fatty acids.